Sexual harassment: Sexual orientation discrimination

 In the United States, there are no federal laws prohibiting discrimination against employees based on their sexual orientation.
 However, Executive Order 13087, signed by President Bill Clinton, outlaws discrimination based on sexual orientation against federal government employees.
-If a small business owner owns his or her business in a state where there is a law against sexual orientation discrimination, the owner must abide to the law regardless of there not being a federal law.
-Twenty states and the District of Columbia have laws against this form of discrimination in the workplace.
+If a small business owner operates in a state with a law against sexual orientation discrimination, the owner must abide by that law, even if there is no federal law.
+Twenty states and the District of Columbia have laws against this form of workplace discrimination.
 These states include California, Connecticut, Colorado, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington, and Wisconsin.
 For example, California has laws in place to protect employees who may have been discriminated against based upon sexual orientation or perceived sexual orientation.
 California law prohibits discrimination against those "with traits not stereotypically associated with their gender", such as mannerisms, appearance, or speech.
-Sexual orientation discrimination comes up, for instance, when employers enforce a dress code, permit women to wear makeup but not men, or require men and women to only use restrooms designated for their particular sex regardless of whether they are transgender.
+Sexual orientation discrimination comes up, for instance, when employers enforce a dress code, permit women to wear makeup but not men, or require men and women only to use restrooms designated for their particular sex, regardless of whether they are transgender.

 Retaliation

-Retaliation has occurred when an employee suffers a negative action after he or she has made a report of sexual harassment, file a grievance, assist someone else with a complaint, or participate in discrimination prevention activities.
+Retaliation has occurred when an employee suffers a negative action after reporting sexual harassment, filing a grievance, assisting someone else with a complaint, or participating in discrimination-prevention activities.
 Negative actions can include being fired, demotion, suspension, denial of promotion, poor evaluation, unfavorable job reassignment—any adverse employment decision or treatment that would be likely to dissuade a "reasonable worker" from making or supporting a charge of discrimination.
 (See Burlington Northern & Santa Fe Railway Co. v.
 White.)
 Retaliation is as illegal as the sexual harassment itself, but also as difficult to prove.
 Also, retaliation is illegal even if the original charge of sexual harassment was not proven.

 New Jersey

 New Jersey was historically known to have one of the strongest anti-sexual harassment laws in the United States.
 The Law Against Discrimination used to hold an employer liable if the sexual harassment was done by a member of upper-level management.
-In 2015, the New Jersey Supreme Court modified the precedence in the State of New Jersey and prevented the company from being liable if they had a well-published and enforced anti-harassment policy.
-Accordingly, if a policy existed and was enforced, the victim or witness to the sexual harassment would need to complain about the conduct.
-The company would not be liable if they investigate the matter and take some remedial measures to make sure that the harassment stops.
-The company only becomes liable if the activity occurs again.
+In 2015, the New Jersey Supreme Court modified the precedent in the State of New Jersey and prevented the company from being liable if they had a well-published and enforced anti-harassment policy.
+Accordingly, if a policy existed and were enforced, the victim or witness to the sexual harassment would need to report the conduct.
+The company would not be liable if it investigates the matter and takes remedial measures to ensure that the harassment stops.
+The company is liable only if the activity occurs again.
 (See Aguas v.
 NJ.)